Spherical subcategories in algebraic geometry: Spherical subcategories

-Regarding the asphericality subcategory, we have the inclusion $\sod{Q_F} \subset \QQ_F$.
+these are full, triangulated subcategories of $\DD$.
+For the asphericity subcategory, we have the inclusion $\sod{Q_F} \subset \QQ_F$.
 If $Q_F$ is an exceptional object, then the two categories coincide.
 This will occur in examples considered below, but we will also encounter cases where the inclusion is strict.
-By Lemma~\ref{lem:Hom(F,Q)=0}, $\DD_F$ contains $F$ and, in particular, the twist functor $\TTT_F\colon \DD_F \to \DD_F$ is well-defined (assuming it exists).
+By Lemma~\ref{lem:Hom(F,Q)=0}, $\DD_F$ contains $F$ and, by Lemma~\ref{lem:subcat-dicho}, the twist functor $\TTT_F\colon \DD_F \to \DD_F$ exists.

 \begin{theorem} Let $\DD$ be a $\kk$-linear, Hom-finite triangulated category.
 If $F$ is a $d$-spherelike object of $\DD$ with Serre dual, then $F$ is $d$-Calabi-Yau and hence $d$-spherical in $\DD_F$. \end{theorem}